idvorkin/idvorkin.github.io/_d/fail2.md

   - /failure
 ---

 Failure is not an option it's a necessity.
-Here a
+Here some thoughts on failures

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->